NUKnightLab/bonfire/README.md

 # Logging
 Parameters in the [logging] section of the bonfire configuration file are passed to a basicConfig logging configuration.
 These include

-# Flask Web Application

-There is an example web application in bonfire/web/flaskapp.
-To run this you will need to install Flask: `pip install flask`.

  * filename
  * level
  * filemode